-Governor's Scholarship Programs awards were granted in 2000, 2001 and 2002.
+Governor's Scholarship Programs (GSP) awards were granted to students who earned qualifying scores on exams taken in 2000, 2001 and 2002.
 Eligible students received an award notification letter each year they were eligible to claim an award and had five years to claim the award.
-All 2000 unclaimed awards expired on June 30, 2005, all 2001 unclaimed awards expired on June 30, 2006 and all 2002 unclaimed awards expired on June 30, 2007.
-Though awards can no longer be claimed, funds in an existing account can be used until a studentís 30th birthday.
+All unclaimed awards have now expired and can no longer be claimed.
+However, previously claimed GSP awards can be used until a recipientís 30th birthday.

-Students who previously claimed an award and have a balance in their Student Scholarship Account may request a withdrawal of their scholarship account funds to pay qualified educational expenses at an eligible educational institution.
-Use the Qualified Withdrawal Form to request payment directly to an eligible educational institution.
-Funds not used by a studentís 30th birthday will be forfeited to the State of California.
+Students who have remaining GSP award funds may request a withdrawal of their funds to pay qualified education expenses at an eligible educational institution.
+Funds not used by a recipientís 30th birthday will be forfeited to the State of California.

 - Your Scholarship Account

 Make changes to your account, request information or inquire about your account.